Carla Humphrey: Club career

 Humphrey signed her first professional contract with Arsenal in February 2015.
 Following a 2015 season where she saw limited playing time, Humphrey went on loan to the Doncaster Rovers Belles for the 2016 FA WSL season.
 She returned to Arsenal for the 2017 FA WSL Spring Series.
 Following this series, Humphrey signed for Bristol City ahead of the 2017–18 season.

 Humphrey signed for Liverpool in July 2021, helping the club to promotion back to the Women's Super League in her first season.

+In August 2023, Humphrey signed a two-year deal with Charlton Athletic.
+On 5 July 2024, she signed a new two year contract with the club.

 International career

 At international level, Humphrey has represented England at under-15, under-16, under-17, under-19, under-20 and most recently under-23 level.